Batthyány

 The House of Batthyány (/hu/) is an ancient and distinguished Hungarian noble magnate family.
-The Head of the family bears the title Prince (Fürst) of Batthyány-Strattmann, while other members of this family bear the title Count/Countess (Graf/Gräfin) Batthyány von Német-Ujvar respectively.
+The Head of the family bears the title Prince (Fürst) of Batthyány-Strattmann, while other members of this family bear the title Count/Countess (Graf/Gräfin) Batthyány von Német-Ujvár respectively.
 A branch of the family (Baćan) was notable in Bosnia and Croatia as well, producing several Bans (viceroys) of Jajce in the 15th and 16th century and later Bans of Croatia in the 16th, 17th and 18th century.

 History

 The Batthyány family can trace its roots to the founding of Hungary in 896 CE by Árpád.
 The family derives from a chieftain called Örs. Árpád had seven chieftains, one by the name of Örs, which later became Kővágó-Örs.
 In 1398, Miklós Kővágó-Örs married Katalin Battyány.
 King Zsigmond (Sigismund) gave Miklós the region around the town of Battyán (now called Szabadbattyán) and he took the name Batthyány (lit. "from Battyán").
 The family were first mentioned in documents in 1398 and have had their ancestral seat in Güssing in the Austrian region of Burgenland since 1522.

 In 1570, Boldizsár Batthyány transformed the seat of the family, Güssing, into the center of Protestantism in the region.
 His descendant Ádám Batthyány (1610–1659), however, was Catholic and founded a Franciscan monastery in Güssing.
 On 3.1.1764 Count Karl Josef Batthyány was created Prince of the Holy Roman Empire.
 As he didn't have surviving sons, his princely title was inherited by his nephew Count Adam Wenzel (1722–1787).
 Count Lajos Batthyány became the first Prime Minister of Hungary during the Hungarian Revolution of 1848 and was executed in Pest in 1849.
 After 1945, the Batthyány family's property was largely expropriated in Hungary and other countries under Communist rule, although they retained their property in Austria.